 - a.
-33a and 33c Investments Accounts Payable under Accounts payable and accrued expenses account; - b.
-33b and 33e Investments Accounts Receivable under Loans and other receivables account; - c.
-33d Other Advances under Loans and other receivables account.
+34a and 34c Investments Accounts Payable under Accounts payable and accrued expenses account; - b.
+34b and 34e Investments Accounts Receivable under Loans and other receivables account; - c.
+34d Other Advances under Loans and other receivables account.

-Compensation of key management personnel (KMP) are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director, whether executive or otherwise, of that entity.
+Compensation of KMP are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director, whether executive or otherwise, of that entity.